 As a published writer, I’ve penned articles, essays, cover stories, Q&A's and first-person narratives for national publications including: Essence, Marie Claire, The New York Times, Vibe, Cosmogirl, The Root, The Smithsonian and others.
 I am a contributor to Nation Books’ 2019 release, How We Fight White Supremacy, and in 2018, I wrote the forward to She Begat This by Joan Morgan (Atria Books) about the enduring cultural legacy of The Miseducation of Lauryn Hill.
 Many of my earliest writings are referenced and excerpted in academic and commercial texts including the seminal, And It Don’t Stop: The Best American Hip Hop Journalism of the Last 25 Years (Faber & Faber).

 Throughout my two-decade career at the intersection of media, culture and brands, peers have recognized my diverse range of work for excellence.
 I am a Folio 100 and The Root 100 honoree, and I have been awarded distinguished honors from GLAAD and the NAACP.
 I’m also a recipient of the “Veteran Award for Extraordinary Leadership and Lasting Contribution in Media” from Women in Media Meet Up.

-I am a proud Brooklyn native residing in Long Island, NY (in an 127-year-old center hall colonial) with my husband and our three teenage sons.
+I am a proud Brooklyn native residing in Long Island, NY (in a Black Barbie Dreamhouse, 127-year-old center hall colonial) with my husband and our three teenage sons.
 Obviously, this is a lot.
 In a good way, I mean.
-When I'm not falling in the toilet, or discovering there is, yet again, nothing in the refrigerator, I'm either working on my incredible TV series or obsessing about interior design and my fantasy life as a HGTV flipper.
+When I'm not falling in the toilet, or discovering there is, yet again, nothing in the refrigerator, I'm either working on my incredible TV series or obsessing about interior design and my fantasy life as an HGTV flipper.